 10 Apr 16 by member: tiny beast

 @tiny beast, the acronym LCHF stands for Low Carbohydrates, High Fat.
 It's more of an inclusive diet than many others, especially if you check out what's at healthfulpursuit-dot-com Her advice and recipes are very liberating, in my opinion.
+And, welcome!

 10 Apr 16 by member: PokeyJack